vide13/ES2Final/docs/Matrix de Rastreabilidade.md

 ## 1.7.
 Single Resource

-Test if requirement works with valid arguments
+Test if requirement works with valid arguments.

 |    Name    |  Input   | Status | Expected | Actual |
 | :--------: | :------: | :----: | :------: | :----: |
 | Successful | `id:` 10 |   ✔    |    Ok    |   Ok   |

-## 1.8 Requests whit no token
+## 1.8 Requests with no token

-The follwing tests in chapter 1.8 were executed whitout a login token
+The following tests in chapter 1.8 were executed without a login token.

 |            Name            |               Input               | Status |       Expected        |        Actual         |
 | :------------------------: | :-------------------------------: | :----: | :-------------------: | :-------------------: |